Tencent/APIJSON/Document-English.md

 **Note**: After running, you should see APIJSON test logs and in the last, it would show ‘APIJSON已启动’.
 If it shows ‘address already in use’, that means port 8080 has been used .
 You need tochange the port.
 See [how to change ports for a Spring Boot Application.](https://stackoverflow.com/questions/21083170/how-to-configure-port-for-a-spring-boot-application)

-### <h3 id="3">4.4 Run Client project with ADT Bundle or Android Studio<h3/>
+### <h3 id="3">3.Client-side deployment with [ADT Bundle](https://stuff.mit.edu/afs/sipb/project/android/docs/sdk/installing/bundle.html) or [Android Studio](https://developer.android.com/studio)<h3/>

-You can skip this step and download the Client App below.

-If you haven't installed any editor above, please download and install one before run.<br />
+Make sure you have either one installed.<br />

-My config is Windows 7 + JDK 1.7.0_71 + ADT Bundle 20140702 + Android Studio 2.2 and OSX EI Capitan + (JDK 1.7.0_71 + ADT Bundle 20140702) + (JDK 1.8.0_91 + Android Studio 2.1.2).
-The systems and softwares are all 64 bit.
+My config:  Windows 7 + JDK 1.7.0_71 + ADT Bundle 20140702 + Android Studio 2.2 and OSX EI Capitan + (JDK 1.7.0_71 + ADT Bundle 20140702) + (JDK 1.8.0_91 + Android Studio 2.1.2).
+All the systems and software are 64 bit.<br />

-#### ADT Bundle

-1.Import<br />
-File > Import > Android > Existing Android Code Into Workspace > Next > Browse > Select the path of APIJSON-Master/APIJSON(Android)/APIJSON(ADT) > Finish

-2.Run<br />
-Run > Run As > Android Application

-#### Android Studio

-1.Import<br />
+* 1.Importing<br />
-Open an existing Android Studio project > Select the path of APIJSON-Master/APIJSON(Android)/APIJSON(AndroidStudio) > OK
+*Open an existing Android Studio project > Select the path of APIJSON-Master/APIJSON-Android/APIJSONApp(or APIJSONTest） > OK*

-2.Run<br />
+* 2.Running<br />
-Run > Run app
+*Run > Run app*

-### <h3 id="4.5">4.5 Operate app<h3/>

-Select an APIJSON request to send to server and wait.
-It will show the result received.<br />
+* 3.Testing <br />
+In the browser, send a request to the server.
+It should return with the result.
-If the default url is not available, change it to an available one, such as an IPV4 address of a computer running APIJSON Server project.
-Then click the Query button to request again.
+If the default url is not available, change it to an available one, such as an IPV4 address that is running the server of the APIJSON project.
+Then click the request button again.

 <br />
 <br />